OpenBSD

 Then type: "brconfig bridge0 add rl0 add rl2 up" to

-activate the bridge, i.e. moving of data from one NIC to the other one
+activate the bridge, i.e. to move data from one NIC to another one (transparent

-to run the pfctl command in order to activate the firewall:
+you have to run the pfctl command too:

 pfctl -f /etc/pf.conf